My Food Philosophy: the 80/20 Rule

 In order to eat healthy, some restriction may be necessary, but there is no sense in getting up in arms at people who do not eat the same way as you.
 Every body is different.
 Some people thrive better on a high raw diet, some feel best on a high grain/starch diet, some people can eat whatever the heck they want and have no consequences (I shake my fist at you! j/k).
 For most of us what works in our diet changes all the time.
 What works for you today may not work for you tomorrow, next week or even next year.
 Unfortunately, many of us are so far removed and disconnected from our bodies that we don’t know what works at all.
 Are you in this boat?

 In order to eat healthfully, but remain flexible and realistic in my personal diet I follow the 80/20 Rule.
-Most of the time my diet is made up of whole foods, no sugar, very little oil, no bread, no alcohol, and of course vegan.
+Most of the time my diet is made up of whole foods, no refined sugar, very little oil, no alcohol, and of course vegan.
 That means I keep my home kitchen sort of a temple.
-I don't buy junk food, ice cream, cookies, fake meat products, or non-organic produce.
-That stuff has no place in my house because I will just eat it up.
+I don’t buy junk food, heavily processed food, anything with preservatives or things with ingredients I can’t pronounce, or much non-organic produce.
+That stuff has no place in my house.
 I cook and eat most my meals at home.
 This allows me to feel my best, have energy throughout the day, but still enjoy time out with friends.

 This is what works for me.
-People who have serious health conditions may not be able to do the 80/20 rule.
+People who have serious health conditions may not be able to do the 80/20 Rule.
 People who are new to the plant-based diet could benefit from doing 100% healthy and unprocessed for 30 days to 3 months to detox the junk out.
-But for those of you who are healthy, who have been doing this for a while, and would like to maintain your good health this might be the way to go.
+Or maybe you want to do the crowding out method where you slowly add in more plant foods and transition out the animal foods.
+That’s fine too!
+But for those of you who are healthy, who have been doing this for a while, and would like to maintain your good health the 80/20 Rule is an awesome way to have a compassionate life and enjoy it.

-I've also noticed over 9 years of being vegan the way I feel is caused by an accumulative effect of being a healthy vegan.
-My health continues to improve year after year.
-I feel better now than I did 4 years ago, did my first triathlon this year, and feel stronger than I have in years.
-I've pretty much stopped aging.
-When I decided to stop drinking alcohol (in 2007) my health improved rapidly and just got better over time.
-So basically what I'm saying is your vegan diet will take practice and patience.
-If you don't see the results you would like right away you need to give it some time.
+I’ve also noticed over 15 years of being vegan the way I feel is caused by an accumulative effect of being a healthy vegan.
+My health has not declined year and year, and I’m aging fairly gracefully 😉 So basically what I’m saying is your vegan diet will take practice and patience.
+If you don’t see the results you would like right away you need to give it some time.
 And also adjust and experiment with different things.
-Have fun!
+Have fun with your food.
+Don’t get into rigid mindsets and diets that are impossible for you to follow.

 Here’s to you and your health!
 I’m happy I can be part of your healthy and healing journey.
 It warms my heart that through my own personal journey I can help others on theirs.
 Don’t let others make you feel bad.
 Be good to yourself and others and you’ll be just fine 🙂